chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-03-10-gsp342-ensure-access-and-identity-in-google-cloud-challenge-lab.md

    syntax: true
    custom: >
       .ml-li { margin-left: 2rem; }
-      .tips-card { padding: 1rem; background-color: gold; }
 ---

-In this article, we will go through the lab **GSP342** _[Ensure Access & Identity in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/14572)_, which is labeled as an [advanced-level](https://www.qwiklabs.com/quests/150) exercise.
-You will practice
+In this article, we will go through the lab **GSP342** _[Ensure Access & Identity in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/14572?parent=catalog)_, which is labeled as an [advanced-level](https://www.qwiklabs.com/quests/150) exercise on Qwiklabs.
+You will practice the following topics:

-**Topics tested**:

 - Create a custom security role.
 - Create a service account.
 - Bind IAM security roles to a service account.
 - Create a private Kubernetes Engine cluster in a custom subnet.
-- Deploy an application to a private Kubernetes Engine cluster
+- Deploy an application to a private Kubernetes Engine cluster.

 ## Task 0: Prep